felpsalvs/dotfiles/README.md

 # My Dotfiles

-This repository contains my personal configurations, known as "dotfiles," which customize my environment on Unix-like systems, such as Linux.
+This repository contains my personal configurations, known as "dotfiles," which customize my environment on Unix-like systems, such as Linux and WSL2.
 ## Usage

 1. Clone this repository to your machine: